Nursing Home Negligence And Abuse

 No one knows for certain [how many are abused] because relatively few cases are identified.
 Research indicates that more than one in ten elders may experience some type of abuse, but only one in five cases or fewer are reported.
 This means that very few seniors who have been abused get the help they need.

 When we place a loved one in the care of a nursing home, we put substantial trust in its ability to provide comfort, well-being, and safety.
 There are laws governing the operation of nursing homes and their responsibilities.
-If a family member has been injured due to nursing home malpractice, the Kansas City personal injury lawyers of Norton & Norton, P.C., are here to help you and your loved one.
+If a family member has been injured due to nursing home malpractice, the Kansas City personal injury lawyers of Norton & Spencer, P.C., are here to help you and your loved one.

 Examples of Elder Abuse